joelparkerhenderson/git-commit-message/README.md

   * Active verbs are easier to skim, and easier to use for people from other cultures who may be less-comfortable using English.

-We reject using any kind of ticket id number in the summary line.
+We reject using a ticket id number in the summary line.

   * Inteaad, we use fully-qualified URLs in the commit message body.

   * This is because many of our projects use multiple tracking systems, and multiple ways of launching a URL.

   * We want URL tracking to be easy to use by a wide range of systems, scripts, and teams.

+We reject using a time tracking syntax in the summary line.

+  * Instead, if you want time tracking, put the info in the commit message body.

+  * This is because your personal time tracking is irrelevant to most other developers.

+  * If you must use time tracking, we recommend the format of ISO 8601 and UTC, such as "YYYY-MM-DDTHH:MM:SSZ"

 ## Optional: use contact email addresses